Alcohol Policy Statement

 Consistent with Regent’s policy, residents 21 years of age or older will have the privilege of consuming alcoholic beverages in student housing so long as use conforms with applicable law and policy and does not interfere with the university’s mission and the objectives cited above.
 UAS’ mission of student learning and success encourages the intellectual, ethical and social growth of its residents—to allow substantial areas of personal freedom for residents to know and practice standards of mature behavior.

 That said, alcohol consumption in the housing environment must not jeopardize public safety, infringe upon other residents’ rights to privacy, or impact the ability of others to study and rest within their housing units.
-More information about the use of alcohol in housing is available in the Student Guide.
+More information about the use of alcohol in housing is available in the Student Housing Living Guide.

 Service of Alcoholic Beverages on University Premises